 The Rev. Dr. Callie Plunket-Brewton

 Callie is a graduate of Texas Tech University (B.A.) and Princeton Theological Seminary (M.Div. and Ph.D.).
 She was ordained in 2011 and has been at Trinity Episcopal Church since 2013.
-She is married to Dr. Vince Brewton, professor of English and Director of the UNA Honors Program, and they have three children, Merrie Margaret (12), Alec (10), and Patrick (7).
+She is married to Vince Brewton, who is the Dean of the Honors College at UNA, and they have three children, Merrie Margaret (13), Alec (11), and Patrick (7).
 Her favorite verse of Scripture, in spite of being an OId Testament scholar, is from 1 John: “Beloved, we are God’s children now; what we will be has not yet been revealed.”

 The Rev. Deacon Catherine Scheisz